crosshj/grfx/README.md

 <img width="1719" alt="image" src="https://user-images.githubusercontent.com/1816471/188524907-ab48ab56-6e32-4947-962d-f5e659240373.png">

 - Small
-less than 2.6 MB before optimization
+less than 2.6MB (and counting) before optimization
+TODO: how can we be more exact than this?

 - Open
 it's all right here.
 You don't owe us anything.